ajjaic/til/networking.markdown

 Cookies are primarily a way for web servers to introduce **state** into a stateless protocol like HTTP(S).
 This helps webservers to maintain state info about a client as the client requests different resources from the sesrver.
+A cookie can be set using the `Set-Cookie` HTTP header attribute.

 There are a few types of cookies..